No to police state: Timeline of Indylo's death

+Conflicting versions of events

 Police

 Police made no statements in the first days after Indylo's death, but media attention forced police to make a statement on May 26.
 The Shevchenkivskyi chief of police Petro Miroshnychenko announced: "We know that Indylo fell three times.
 First, he was seen laying on the floor in the dormitory.
 Second, he fell in the presence of his friend.
 Third, he has fallen from the bench in the police precinct from a height of approximately half a meter."

 Ukraine Parliamentary Commissioner for Human Rights

 On June 2, Ukraine Parliamentary Commissioner for Human Rights Nina Karpachova stated that Indylo's death was a murder and police will try to "hush up" the case.

 Society and media

-Activists of the "No to police state" campaign pointed out controversial facts of Indylo's death and accused policemen of the police of murder.
+Activists of the "No to police state" campaign pointed out controversial facts of Indylo's death and accused the involved policemen of murder.

 On June 18 during a press conference in Kyiv, journalists announced the results of their own investigation.
-Journalist Dmytro Gnap announced that Indylo was most likely pushed hard, he hit the wall and became unconscious because the right half of his brain was injured.
+Journalist Dmytro Gnap announced that Indylo was most likely pushed hard, hit the wall and became unconscious because the right half of his brain was injured.
 A brain hemorrhage started and lasted for nearly 7 hours.
 Then Indylo was dragged to the room for administrative detainees and left to die.
 Gnap also announced that Indylo was not tortured and other journalists, who took part in investigation, agreed with him.

 MP Yurii Karmazin announced that he did not believe Indylo's injuries to be accidental.
 According to his experience in law enforcement, such injuries cannot be caused by the fall to the floor.
 Journalist Olena Bilozerska and human rights activist Tetyana Yablonska also believed that Indylo was tortured.